 Truth—no way!
 While Ed’s critics wish this was true, it’s not.
 This is just another smear campaign trying to discredit the Ripoff Report by spreading lies about Ed.
 It’s honestly very sad.

-Really, since the sole mission of Ripoff Report is to help protect consumers, why would Ed create fake reports about someone?
+Really, since the sole mission of Ripoff Report is to help protect consumers and to help businesses with their customer service and to improve their reputations, why would Ed create fake reports about someone?
 How would that be consistent with his goals?
 It wouldn’t.

 But don’t take Ed’s word for it.
 Instead, consider this—under the Communications Decency Act, Ed and the Ripoff Report are protected from liability so long as they did not create the material at issue.
 On the other hand, if Ed creates statements that are false and harmful, his are 100% liable.

 Over the years, dozens of lawsuits have been filed against the Ripoff Report, and each one really boils down to a simple question—who created the statements involved?
 If a user did, then Ed is not liable.
 If Ed did, he would liable and would have to pay any provable damages caused.

 Now, in all of these cases and with millions of dollars in legal fees spent attacking Ed and the Ripoff Report and trying to prove Ed has written defamatory statements, do you know how many have succeeded?
 NONE.
 Why not?
 Because Ed does not create reports, nor do he materially alter reports posted by our users (full disclosure—minor, non-material edits which do not change the meaning of a report are permitted and may occur on a limited basis).
 Ed knows better than anyone that he would lose his legal protection if he created reports, so he doesn’t do it.
 Since 2000 Ed no longer had access to the back end of Ripoff Report.
 Everyone that works for Ripoff Report knows this.